 So, if you can justify being a buyer right through here, you are very fortunate, indeed!

-I have dealt in Nagels serigraphs for 30 years now.
-After his death in 1984, admittedly the market for them has always swung back and forth.
+I have dealt in Nagels serigraphs for 35 years now.
+After his death in 1984, admittedly the market for them had always swung back and forth.
 In the halcyon days of the early '80's, art collectors were wading into the market with all that junk bond money and buying not just Nagels but everything else they were told would represent 'investment potential'.
 Then, at the end of decade of the '90's, prices on 'real' Nagel prints got pretty soft.

-The market has been further sullied by the fact that there was so much fraudulent copies made of Nagel's work and so much confusion about what constitutes a real, or even a 'signed' Nagel serigraph.
+The market has been further sullied by the fact that there was so many fraudulent copies made of Nagel's work and so much confusion about what constitutes a real, or even a 'signed' Nagel serigraph.

 THERE WILL ALWAYS BE A NAGEL MARKET

-Those of us who were dealing with Nagel in the early '80's who also dealt in antique prints from the late 19th Century (Lautrec, Cassandre, etc.) started to see interesting parallels between those artists and Pat Nagel.
+Those of us who were dealing with Nagel in the early '80's, who also dealt in antique prints from the late 19th Century (Lautrec, Cassandre, etc.), started to see interesting parallels between those artists and Pat Nagel.
 There were many knowledgeable dealers in those days who were predicting that Nagel might go on to be as famous as those artists had become, in the world of graphic fine art prints.
 Then, abruptly, at the tender age of only 38, Nagel died.
 And despite our horror and dismay and sorrow, we couldn't help but sense the import.

 THE THREE THINGS

-There are three things that contribute to an artist's work being considered 'collectible':
+Jusst4 for the record, there are three things that contribute to an artist's work being considered 'collectible':